Building Syncthing

 go run build.go tar

 Creates a Syncthing tar.gz dist file in the current directory.
 Assumes a Unixy build.
+Otherwise same considerations and parameters as for the build subcommand.

 go run build.go zip

 Creates a Syncthing zip dist file in the current directory.
 Assumes a Windows build.
+Otherwise same considerations and parameters as for the build subcommand.

-The options -no-upgrade, -goos and -goarch can be given to influence build, tar and zip.
+The options --no-upgrade, --goos and --goarch can be given to influence build, tar and zip.
 Examples:

-go run build.go -goos linux -goarch 386 tar
+go run build.go --goos linux --goarch 386 tar

 Builds a tar.gz distribution of Syncthing for linux-386.

-go run build.go -goos windows -no-upgrade zip
+go run build.go --goos windows --no-upgrade zip

 Builds a zip distribution of Syncthing for Windows (current architecture) with upgrading disabled.